FredericBinon/JS-Cookie-Clicker/README.md

 # JS-Cookie-Clicker

-JS-Cookie-Clicker is an application based on JavaScript developed within the BeCode training.
+JS-Cookie-Clicker is a teamwork project application based on JavaScript developed within the BeCode training.

 Here is an example of [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) application.